 In the event you think you were mistreated in any way during this process, go in and talk to Chief Vance the following day.
 Make a formal complaint if you want.
 He is always there and will sit with you in his office.
 You never do anything other than comply when dealing with a police officer under any circumstance.
 It is all about the safety of you, and the safety of the police officer.
 You may think that you are special, God knows you have been told that all your life, but trust me kid.
 You aint.
 Kids pull guns and kill police every day.
 Until you prove you are not a threat to the officer, you are.

 That’s it.
 There is nothing else to it.

 I wasn’t going to talk about this, but maybe it’s a good time.
 How did we get here.

-For years now you have been being fed a steady diet of Communist doctrine by some of your teachers.
+For years now you have been being fed a steady diet of Communist doctrine by some of your public school teachers.
 They hate the police.
 They hate our country.
 The police stand in their way.
 So they use their authority in the classroom to give little digs against them.
 It makes them feel good to think they are turning young people against them.
 Its the truth and we all know it.
 You are the prize to them.

 Police Officers are us, remember that.
 What if you find yourself an Officer someday.
 Are you perfect?
 Is anyone?
 It is a tough dangerous job.
 A job that thankfully some are willing to stand up and take.

 Don’t be a chump, learn to think for yourself.
 Want to know more about the police.
 Just go there.
 Go talk to one of them.
 Ask them the dumbest questions you can think of.
 Be a pest.